Trueno (rapper): Career

 At age 14, he was crowned champion in the ACDP Zoo Juniors tournament.
 In 2017, Trueno became champion of the Crossing of Champions competition.
 In 2018, he participated in the FMS Argentina competition, where he finished in last place.
 On 21 October 2019, Trueno was crowned national champion of Red Bull's Batalla de los Gallos Argentina freestyle competition.
 At the end of that year, Trueno managed to finish in the first position of the FMS Argentina competition.
-On 23 July 2020, he released his debut album called Atrevido.
+On 23 July 2020, he released his debut album, Atrevido.
 The song "Mamichula", in collaboration with Nicki Nicole and Bizarrap, was positioned in the first place of the Argentina Hot 100 list of Billboard.
 In just over a month, the official video for the song surpassed 100,000,000 views on YouTube.

+In 2022, he released his second album, BIEN O MAL, which he described as being "about the music of my country."
+The album features collaborations with Bizarrap, JID, J Balvin, Nathy Peluso, among others.
+The same year, Trueno performed a concert from his childhood neighborhood of La Boca for NPR's Tiny Desk, during its Latinx Heritage Month celebration, "El Tiny."
+His set included DANCE CRIP, ARGENTINA, TIERRA ZANTE, and the titular track of BIEN O MAL.

+His third album EL ÚLTIMO BAILE released in 2024, his first under Sony Music Latin.
+A dedication to hip hop, having released less than a year after its fiftieth anniversary, it samples and references hip hop pioneers such as Grandmaster Flash and Lauryn Hill, and incorporates samples of classic hip hop music, including Hot in Herre, Hail Mary, and The Message.
+EN ÚLTIMO BAILE was nominated for Best Urban Music Album at the 2024 Latin Grammy Awards, with tracks TRANKY FUNKY and FRESH also receiving nominations.
+TRANKY FUNKY also received three Premios Gardel nominations, including Song of the Year.

+In 2025, he featured on the album of fellow Argentine artist and friend Milo j, La Vida Era Más Corta.
+They performed their song, Gil, on the On The Radar radio show in December of the same year.

+His fourth studio album, TURR4ZO, released in April.
+Considering it to be his most biographical album, Trueno opined he feels it best expresses "who [he is] as an artist."
+He performed the title track of the album during his appearance on The Tonight Show Starring Jimmy Fallon in May.
+Later, in August, he was a featured performer at the 2026 Latin Alternative Music Conference, closing the show at SummerStage alongside Milo j.

-He worked alongside various artists, such as Planet Hemp, Nicki Nicole, Nathy Peluso, Underdann, Bizarrap, Bhavi, Halpe, Wos, XOVOX, C. Terrible, Shaolin Monkeys, El Alfa, Noriel, J Balvin, Tiago PZK among others.
+Other artists with whom he has collaborated include Gorillaz, Planet Hemp, Underdann, Bhavi, Halpe, Wos, XOVOX, C. Terrible, Shaolin Monkeys, El Alfa, Noriel, and Tiago PZK.